Mehdi Torabi

-Mehdi Torabi (مهدی ترابی; born 10 September 1994) is an Iranian professional footballer who plays as a winger for Persian Gulf Pro League club Persepolis and Iran national team.
+Mehdi Torabi (مهدی ترابی; born 10 September 1994) is an Iranian professional footballer who plays as a winger for Persian Gulf Pro League club Tractor and the Iran national team.

 Club career

 Saipa

 He started his career with Saipa from youth levels.
 He was promoted to the first team by Mojtaba Taghavi in summer 2012.
 He made his Persian Gulf Cup debut for Saipa in the 2013–14 season against Mes Kerman as a substitute.
 His subsequent performances were deemed worthy of a Team Melli call up.

 Persepolis

 On 1 July 2018, Torabi signed a three-year deal with Persepolis.
 He was sent on back on loan to Saipa for the first half of the season until Persepolis had served their transfer ban.
 On 16 December 2018, Torabi officially joined Persepolis' squad and was assigned the number 9.

 Torabi scored his first goal for Persepolis in a 3–2 victory over Saipa on 13 April 2019.

+In the summer of 2024, it was announced that he wanted to transfer to another team for more income.
+But he himself said that he changed his team to improve his mental condition, not to earn money.